propelorm/Propel/documentation/05-validators.markdown

 </validator>
 ```

->**Tip**<br />Propel expects your pattern defined within `value` either without delimiters or in case you need a delimitier to be surrounded by `/`.
+>**Tip**<br />Propel expects your pattern defined within `value` either without delimiters or in case you need a delimiter to be surrounded by `/`.
 Other pattern delimiters are not supported.

 ### NotMatchValidator ###